When – Wednesdays from 12th May, 6:30 – 7:30pm

-The ‘Community Integrated Care Learning Disability Super League’ will give people with learning disabilities and autism the opportunity to play an adapted version of Rugby League, in a series of high-profile festivals and events.
+The ‘Community Integrated Care Learning Disability Super League’ gives people with learning disabilities and autism the opportunity to play an adapted version of Rugby League, in a series of high-profile festivals and events.

-We launched our LDRL side in 2019 and within it’s first year the team played in several festivals including the opportunity to play in front of Sky TV cameras, thousands of fans and a whole host of high profile sporting arenas including Anfield home of Liverpool F.C, Craven Park and Bootham Crescent amongst other venues.
-These fun sessions and great festivals are a wonderful opportunity for more people to enjoy the game of Rugby League.
+We launched our Disability RL club back in 2019 and within our first year the team played in several festivals including the opportunity to play in front of Sky TV cameras, thousands of fans and a whole host of high-profile sporting arenas including Anfield home of Liverpool F.C, Craven Park and Bootham Crescent amongst other venues.
+Fixtures are organised on a festival basis with several of these teams coming together on the one day.